OCA/multi-company/partner_multi_company/README.rst

 ==========================================

-This modules allows to select in which of the companies you want to use each of the products.
+This modules allows to select in which of the companies you want to use each of the partners.

 Installation
 ============

-This module uses the post and uninstall hooks for updating default product template security rule.
+This module uses the post and uninstall hooks for updating default partner template security rule.
 This only means that updating the module will not restore the security rule this module changes.
 Only a complete removal and reinstallation will serve.

+It uses a module from https://github.com/OCA/server-tools called *base_suspend_security* that you must have available in your Odoo installation.

 Usage
 =====

-On the product form view, go to the "Information" tab, and put the companies in which you want to use that product.
-If none is selected, the product will be visible in all of them.
+On the partner form view, go to the "Sales & Purchases" tab, and put the companies in which you want to use that partner.
+If none is selected, the partner will be visible in all of them.
 The default value is the current one.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot